 UCLA’s Cal Teach program offers a summer internship for math, science and engineering majors (UCLA undergraduate students) who want to continue their exploration of teaching as a career.
-Through this paid ($450) internship, students will get first-hand experience in a middle or high school classroom and work closely with a mentor teacher.
+Through this paid ($400) internship, students will get first-hand experience in a middle or high school classroom and work closely with a mentor teacher.
 One exciting component of this internship is that we partner with UCLA alumni who are teaching throughout Los Angeles.
-Most of our partner schools are located in Downtown Los Angeles, East Los Angeles, South Los Angeles, Hawthorne and Lawndale.
+Most of our partner schools are located in Downtown Los Angeles, East Los Angeles, South Los Angeles, Hawthorne and Lawndale (exact locations vary by year).
 This will be an opportunity to witness and experience, first hand, urban education in high-need schools.

-The 2019 summer internship is one week in duration during the week preceding the first week of UCLA Fall Quarter classes (September 15-20, 2019), with a two-hour follow-up meeting on Tuesday, September 24, from 9:00-11:00 a.m..
-The first day of classes for Fall 2019 is Thursday, September 26, 2019, so there is no overlap with Fall Quarter classes.
+The summer internship is one week in duration and is planned for the week preceding the first week of UCLA Fall Quarter classes (September 13-17, 2021).
+We have tentatively scheduled a two-hour follow-up meeting on Tuesday, September 21, from 9:00-11:00 a.m..
+The first day of classes for Fall 2021 is Thursday, September 23, 2021, so there is no overlap with Fall Quarter classes.

-On Sunday, September 15, there will be a half-day Orientation on the UCLA campus from 1:00 - 4:00 p.m.
-The internship at the schools will be a full day (~6-7 hours per day), each day, on Monday through Friday, for a total of at least 24 hours at the school.
+We have tentatively scheduled a half-day Orientation on Sunday, September 12, from 1:00 - 4:00 p.m..
+The orientation will likely be online.
+In the past, the internship at the schools has been a full day (~6-7 hours per day), each day, on Monday through Friday, for a total of at least 24 hours at the school.
 Schools generally are open roughly within the range of 7:30 a.m. to 4:00 p.m., with exact times varying by school.
-There will also be a two-hour follow-up meeting on Tuesday, September 24, from 9:00 - 11:00 a.m. at UCLA.
+However, we don't yet know the exact format for the upcoming summer program.

 You must be an undergraduate student at UCLA.

-Previous participation in at least one of the Cal Teach seminars is strongly preferred (i.e. having already taken at least one course from the following list: Science Education 1SL, Science Education 10SL, Science Education 100SL, Math 71SL, Math 72SL, Math 103 A, B,C, or Math 105 A, B, C).
+Previous participation in at least one of the Cal Teach seminars is strongly preferred (i.e. having already taken at least one course from the following list: Science Education 1SL or 1XP, 10SL, 15XP, 100SL or 100XP; Math 71SL, 72SL, 73SL or 73XP, 74SL or 74XP; or Math 103 A, B,C, or Math 105 A, B, C).
 Priority consideration is also provided for those who have participated in the Learning Assistant program.

 You must be a US Citizen or Permanent Resident, or AB540 student.
 International students (F-1) are not eligible.